Chapter Twenty Five

 “We never quite know what influence we have on people.”

 Janah is equally busy minding the temple.
 She has, through all our adventures and numerous activities, kept a steady hand as Abbess as well as performed expected ceremonial duties.
 She’s obliged to greet distinguished visitors, make sure they are made comfortable.
 There are admissions, occasional dismissals.
 The housekeeping routines she leaves up to me, I trained three monks to maintain work details, keep kitchen inventory, maintenance records, track and record performance of disciples.
 We only monitor students based on what the more experienced disciples say.
 Keeping records for students is overkill.
 If they make it to disciple, their activities are documented to provide a fair basis for evaluating their continued role each year.
 Disciples must meet expectations annually, in gung fu, in academics, in knowledge of Shaolin and Buddhism.
 The pace is grueling enough, Janah doesn’t want guesswork to color annual evaluations.
 If a disciple were to lose his or her rank, she wants to be able to point to specifics.
 It seldom happens, in part because of the documentation.
 It’s on the temple’s internal site for any disciple or master to read.
 Slacking is obvious, most leave of their own accord.
 Others leave because of personal difficulties or family troubles.
-Janah and the masters occasionally discuss fewer monks but the number ranges around fifty, plus five to ten visiting monks.
+Janah and the masters occasionally discuss fewer monks but the number ranges around eighty, plus five to ten visiting monks.
 Janah’s reputation bumped that number to the point we have to limit long term visitors to five monks and those have to bring some skill with them they can teach.
 Five more could come for a month, then move on.